Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Overview and results

 \subsubsection{Breakdown of maximum-entropy descriptions}

 After a quantum quench of a global parameter at zero temperature, the local properties of the state approach those of an effective stationary state.
-The standard picture is that the latter is completely characterised by (pseudo)local integrals of motion carrying information about the initial state, and it can be represented by the maximum-entropy ensemble satisfying those constraints --- see Section~\ref{sec:stationary_behaviour}.
-As such, the emerging state, which is called Gibbs or generalised Gibbs ensemble, is expected to resemble an equilibrium state at finite temperature.
+Typically, the latter is completely characterised by conserved operators with quasilocal densities~\cite{Zadnik2016Quasilocal}, which carry information about the initial state --- see Section~\ref{sec:stationary_behaviour}.
+The emerging state, which is called Gibbs or generalised Gibbs ensemble, is expected to resemble an equilibrium state at finite temperature.
 We remind the reader that finite-temperature states in one dimension do not generally exhibit topological order; this was proven, in particular, for global onsite symmetries~\cite{Roberts2017Symmetry}.
 Because of the similarity between (generalised) Gibbs ensembles and thermal states, it is reasonable to expect that, in such maximum-entropy descriptions, the two-point functions of semilocal operators approach zero at large distances.

 Let us now re-examine global quenches in symmetric systems in the light of our previous considerations about semilocality.
 If the state before the quench is not symmetric (i.e., its density matrix is not even), semilocal operators do not represent local observables, exactly as in global quenches without global symmetries.
 We expect, therefore, the emergence of a standard (generalised) Gibbs ensemble; we will consider an explicit example in Section~\ref{sec:xy_model}.